 Businesses can modify a Business Owner’s Policy (BOP) to aid in uniquely meeting their needs by including optional coverage like a breach of data, business revenue for off-premises uses, and other specific coverages to their BOP.

 Who can benefit from a Business Owner’s Policy?

 A business owner’s policy is necessary if:

-It is smart and expedient to purchase a BOP.
+It is smart and desirable to purchase a BOP.
 It makes coverage needs simpler by containing business property and business liability, two essential coverages that most businesses need, in one policy.
-In comparison to acquiring separate policies for business property and business liability, The Hartford’s Business Owner’s Policy (BOP) gives businesses a way to save your money while also offering total insurance for situations like fire outbreak, theft, loss of income and lawsuits.
-It is even smarter and more expedient to choose it because other vital coverages can be included.
-Businesses with precise needs can modify their business owner’s policy by including covering additional services like business revenue for off-premises uses, breach of data and many more, to meet the precise needs of their company.
+In comparison to acquiring separate policies for business property and business liability, The Cortland’s Business Owner’s Policy (BOP) gives businesses a way to save your money while also offering total insurance for situations like fire outbreak, theft, loss of income and lawsuits.
+It is even smarter and more desirable to choose it because other vital coverages can be included.
+Businesses with precise needs can modify their business owner’s policy by adding covering additional services like business revenue for off-premises uses, breach of data, and many more, to meet the precise needs of their company.

 Contents of a Business Owner’s Policy (BOP)

 - General Liability